alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 Even scheme that is just evaluated at the top level is very fast.

 <https://github.com/cisco/ChezScheme>

-The C++ is compiled into the app;  and tends to be quick.

-Code defined in a scheme library; is faster than code in the top-level; although all code is compiled; the top level is not a static environment so is slower.
+Code defined in a scheme library; is faster than code in the top-level; although all code is compiled; the top level is not a static environment so it is slower.

-The time function shown above only works in the terminal.

 The App notes the time; the last command took to run; on the right of the status bar.

- You can also use the scheme time function to time a function.
+ You can also use the scheme time function to time your functions.